malachimda101/search-react-input/README.md

 ## Styles

-search-react-input comes with default styles that can be overrideden by the creation of a new css files.
+search-react-input comes with default styles that can be overridden by the creation of a new css files.
 Classnames for the respective jsx elements can be found in the github repository.

 ## License